riinuots/markdown/instructions/instructions.md

 Then Save it and give the file a name.

-I then usually delete everything below the set-up chunk header and start adding content by copying chunks I’ve done previously (or from scripts) in there.
+I then usually delete everything below the set-up chunk header and start adding content by copying chunks I've done previously (or from scripts) in there.